tobywerthan/ENCE_3501_VLSI_2023/Lab3/README.md

     <p align="center">
       <img width="500" height="600" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/10450cc7-0708-4429-a77b-2fbb7cdcecc9">
     </p>
-<p align="center">Figure 12 (Layout of the padframe with the 5-bit DAC connected in Electric VLSI)</p>
+<p align="center">Figure 12 (Layout of the padframe with ESD protection connected to an NMOS transistor)</p>
-    <p>The 3D view of the layout provides a clearer display of the padframe and its connections to the 5-bit DAC.</p>
+    <p>The 3D view of the layout provides a clearer display of the padframe, ESD protection and it connects to the NMOS transistor.</p>
         <p align="center">
       <img width="600" height="450" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/6e38fb20-90dd-46b1-815e-2c35455feb25">
     </p>
 <p align="center">Figure 13 (3D view of the layout in Electric VLSI)</p>
-        <p>A final 3D render of the 5-bit DAC connected to the padframe shows a realistic image of what the IC might look like.</p>
+        <p>A final 3D render of the NMOS connected to the padframe shows a realistic image of what the IC might look like.</p>
         <p align="center">
       <img width="900" height="675" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/7a52d5ba-61e0-4e35-8fd9-2893b187b400">
     </p>